tymm/zsh-directory-history/README.md

 INSTALL
 -------

-First you have to copy `directory_history.py` and `directory_logger.py` to `/usr/bin` or any other directory which is included in your PATH environment variable.
+1. Copy `directory_history.py` and `directory_logger.py` to `/usr/bin` or any other directory which is included in your PATH environment variable

+         cp directory_history.py /usr/bin/directory_history.py
+         cp directory_logger.py /usr/bin/directory_logger.py

+2. Adjust permissions

+         cd /usr/bin
-This is followed by `cd /usr/bin && chmod +x directory_history.py directory_logger.py`.
+		 sudo chmod +x directory_history.py directory_logger.py

+3. Include plugins to your _.zshrc_
-If you are already using the _zsh-history-substring-search_ plugin, please remove it now from your _.zshrc_ file.
+* If you are already using the _zsh-history-substring-search_ plugin, please remove it now from your _.zshrc_ file.

-Now you have to include both `directory-history.plugin.zsh` and the modified version of `zsh-history-substring-search.zsh` into your _.zshrc_ file.
+* Now you have to include both `directory-history.plugin.zsh` and the modified version of `zsh-history-substring-search.zsh` into your _.zshrc_ file.
 You can do that by appending those lines to your _.zshrc_ file.

          source /path/to/modified/zsh-history-substring-search.zsh
 		 source /path/to/directory-history.plugin.zsh

-All you have left to do now is to configure the _zsh-history-substring-search_ plugin (if you didn't already had it configured).
+4. Configure the _zsh-history-substring-search_ plugin (if you didn't already)
 For that take a look here: https://github.com/zsh-users/zsh-history-substring-search